 I am a husband, father, and a seeker of God with a Master of Arts in Biblical Studies and Theology, Master of Science in Atmospheric Science, Bachelor of Science in Meteorology, and Bachelor of Science in Computer Science.
 I currently manage software development teams but am also a student of the Bible’s original languages (Greek and Hebrew) and have completed in-depth studies of scripture using those tools.

 Jenny Ann Fulton

 I am a published freelance writer, content editor, an award-winning author of children’s books, and a multi-genre author of a Bible study, memoir, and YA fantasy book.
-In 2007, I received a B.S. in Bible, a Bachelor of Science in elementary education, and an endorsement in K-12 ESL.
-After graduating from Grace University in 2007, I worked as a teacher in a variety of cultural and educational settings, both abroad and in the United States.
-I am a storyteller, a follower of Christ and a seeker of truth.
+In 2007, I received a B.S. in Bible, a B.S. in elementary education, and an endorsement in K-12 ESL from Grace University.
+I have worked as a teacher in a variety of cultural and educational settings, both abroad and in the United States.
+I am a storyteller, a follower of Christ, and a seeker of truth.